A malfunctioning laundry drain or a washing machine overflow is something many homeowners have likely faced.

 3. Installing A Laundry Sink

-Sometimes, laundry drains get blocked when you hand wash items like shoes and clothes.
-So, we’d suggest installing a dedicated laundry sink to tackle the load.
+Sometimes, laundry drains become blocked when hand washing bulky items like shoes and clothes.
+Consider installing a dedicated laundry sink to handle this.

 Temporary/Short-Term Solutions